linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 2. Review existing security policies.
 3. Assess the physical plant and environmental aspects of the enterprise and its infrastructure.
 4. Examine the internal network for vulnerabilities and potential attack vectors.
-5. Determine access points and connectivity to external resources and assess these third-party endpoints for vunerabilities and potential breach.
+5. Determine access points and connectivity to external resources and assess these third-party endpoints for vulnerabilities and potential breach.
 6. Analyze information sharing with third-parties including but not limited to supply chain partners, managed service providers, cloud service providers, and third-party information services.
 7. Identify wireless access points and assess security methods.
 8. Review policies that govern resource access and information sharing.